Yuliia Paievska: Capture and release

-In her statement she said that Ukrainian prisoners of war were held in terrible conditions similar to Nazi's concentration camps.
+In her Facebook post she wrote that Ukrainian prisoners of war were held in terrible conditions: "The conditions are reminiscent of a concentration camp, and I wouldn't be surprised to find myself in a Gaswagen one day.
+I'm not joking, unfortunately".
 Prisoners were denied any information about their families, medical treatment, food parcels.
 Prisoners believed that Ukraine ceased to exist as an independent state.
-She said she would have not be surprised if she had ended up in a Gaswagen and it was not a joke.

 Injuries and Invictus Games

 Paievska was injured during her tour of duty and had to replace both hips with titanium endoprostheses, which left her partially disabled.

 She joined the Ukrainian team for the 2020 Invictus Games in the Netherlands, an athletic competition for disabled veterans, to inspire the wounded soldiers that she had treated, hoping that they, too, would join the Games after recovering from their wounds.